luisabfs/gobaber-node/README.md

 - Provider's notifications must be sent in real-time with Socket.io;

 **Business rules**
-- Notification should have a read/not read status;
+- Notification should have a _read/not-read_ status;

 ### Appointment schedule